-Fuchs’ dystrophy (pronounced fooks) is a disease of the cornea that affects the endothelium layer, which is the innermost layer of the cornea.
-The endothelium layer consists of a group of cells that help keep the cornea clear by pumping out excess fluid.
-When the cells undergo degenerative changes, they can decrease in number and fluid can start to build up.
-This condition causes the cornea to swell, become cloudy, and cause blurry vision.
+Fuchs’ dystrophy (pronounced fooks), also known as Fuchs’ corneal dystrophy or Fuchs’ endothelial dystrophy, is a disease of the cornea that affects the endothelium layer, which is the innermost layer of the cornea.
+The corneal endothelium layer consists of a group of cells that help keep the cornea clear by pumping out excess fluid.
+When the healthy endothelial cells undergo degenerative changes, they can decrease in number and fluid can start to build up.
+This condition causes corneal swelling and cloudiness and leads to blurry or poor vision.

 Symptoms of Fuchs’ Dystrophy include:

 - Seeing halos or glares around light sources.

 - Rough or gritty feeling in the eye.